-Within the new BTR homes, residents can connect their thermostats to their phone through WiFi (which is included in the rent and available instantly from day one).
+Within the new Build to Rent homes, residents can connect their thermostats to their phone through WiFi – which is included in the rent and available instantly from day one.
 This means that turning the heating up or down can be done on the way home from work or even from underneath the duvet.

 The Tipi team has also worked with the neighbouring The SSE Arena, Wembley, and Wembley Stadium to ensure that any screens visible by Alameda residents are turned off or have their brightness lowered at night, to ensure a great night’s sleep.

 “City living means increased levels of light exposure which can harm your sleep.
 Artificial light causes a delay in our natural surge of Melatonin.
 Melatonin is the hormone that tells our body we are ready for sleep and delaying this evening surge can lead to difficulties falling asleep and shortening total sleep time.”Dr Zoe Schaedel, GP & Co-Founder, The Good Sleep Clinic